cloudmesh/technologies/chapters/tech/mrql.md

 While the default mode of operation of MRQL is the 'MapReduce mode', it can also be used in the Bulk Synchronous Parallel (BSP) mode[@www-hadoopsphere].

-> "With the BSP mode, it achieves lower latency and higher speed".[@www-hadoopsphere]
+> "With the BSP mode, it achieves lower latency and higher speed" [@www-hadoopsphere].

 In a test performed to compare the BSP mode with the MapReduce in performing K-means clustering, it was found that the BSP mode was faster than the MapReduce